 How Can I Incorporate Gamification Badges into My Learning Environment?

 It is often suggested that educators "tier" the badges they reward learners by the level of commitment required on behalf of the learner to attain a badge.

 Basic Badges - these can take the form of simple, basic emblems that learners can achieve for completing easier, more basic learning goals.

 Achievements - these can be rewarded for learning goals that require learners to complete multiple steps or are more complicated.
 They can also be rewards for non-exclusive one-time events, such as the first time a learner makes a post on an LMS.

 Awards - these should be given to learners for exclusive one-time opportunities.
 For example, learners who complete an entire learning module, or who are consistently the highest performing learner in their class or workplace, can be given awards.

 From there, let your imagination as an educator run rampant.
 You can incorporate things such as "progress badges" to recognize the efforts of struggling learners or things like "extra credit badges" to recognize learners who go above and beyond to achieve success.

 How Can I Add Gamification Badges into My LMS?

-Here at Lambda Solutions, we work to guarantee the success of educators by helping them modify their LMS to include features such as gamification badges.
-We specialize in assisting clients working with Totara Learn and the Moodle LMS.
+Here at Lambda Solutions, we work to guarantee the success of trainers by guiding the them to implement their LMS to include features such as gamification badges.
+We specialize in assisting clients working with Lambda Learn.
 Contact us today and start getting more out of your training programs!

 If you want to learn more about gamification, we have an on-demand webinar on the topic that you can listen to: Gamification 101 – What It Is and How to Get Started.